hikariisakura/projectTwoWordsInMotion/README.md

 <h1>Overview</h1>

-This Song is a representation of what community meant: Belonging.
+This Song is a representation of what community means: Belonging.
 Crows, especially in China, are seen as a bad omen and brings in bad luck.
-However in this song, it is seen in the perspective of the crow and how they felt.
-The crow is a symbol for outcasts in society and how they have equal rights to belong in a community just as much as anyone else.
+However, in this song, it is seen in the crow's perspective and how they felt.
+The crow symbolizes outcasts in society and how they should have equal rights to belong in a community just as much as anyone else.

 <h1>Acknowledgements</h1>